 Once a family is deemed as no longer eligible for Pupil Premium funding, the child will continue to be allocated money for 6 years after this date (Ever 6).

 The individual context and demographic of our school has been taken into account when considering how to acknowledge and address potential issues and barriers to learning a child may experience during their time at St George's.
 The funding is used by school to help narrow the attainment gap between those children eligible to receive additional funding and those who are not eligible.
 The school decides where and how to best use this funding, to ensure every child reaches their full potential and flourishes at St George's School.

 If you believe your child may be eligible for this funding, please speak to the school office.

-If any parent or guardian wishes to discuss the Pupil Premium please speak to Toby Long, Head Teacher.
+If any parent or guardian wishes to discuss the use of their child's Pupil Premium funding, please speak to Mrs Accastello, Head Teacher.

-Our Pupil Premium Governor is Vivian Newall who can be contacted via the school office.
+Our Pupil Premium Governor is Miss Faye Robinson who can be contacted via the school office.